DAP: A Dynamic Adversarial Patch for Evading Person Detectors: Introduction

 \section{Introduction}

-Deep Neural Networks (DNNs) have demonstrated remarkable performance for various real-world applications and are now commonly used in safety-critical and security-sensitive domains such as video surveillance \cite{boudjit2022human,sabater2020robust,8524260}, self-driving cars \cite{al2017deep}, and health care \cite{miotto2018deep}.
+Deep Neural Networks (DNNs) have demonstrated remarkable performance for various real-world applications and are now commonly used in safety-critical and security-sensitive domains such as video surveillance \cite{boudjit2022human,sabater2020robust,8524260}, self-driving cars \cite{al2017deep}, and healthcare \cite{miotto2018deep}.

 However, studies have shown that DNNs are vulnerable to adversarial perturbations \cite{CW, LiV15, adv_example, PapernotMJFCS15}.
 These malicious examples can even be realized physically and deployed in the real world, posing a serious security/safety threats.

 There are two types of attack settings: digital attacks and physical attacks.
 In digital attacks \cite{fgsm, CW}, an attacker adds adversarial noise to the digital input image, optimized to be undetectable by human eyes while monitoring the noise budget constraint in the generation process.
 In contrast, in physical attacks \cite{phy9,guesmi2023advrain, phy10}, the attacker designs adversarial patches that are printable in the physical world and deploys them in the scene captured by the victim model.
 These patches are not generated under noise magnitude constraints but rather are generated under location and printability constraints, making physical patches-based attacks more practical and damaging for real-life scenarios.
 However, current adversarial patches are limited in the following ways: